 To continue the categorical analysis, participants were subject to a median split by relative bias amount (18.6°).
-Among those with below-median relative bias, precision with both cues was higher than with the best single cue for each participant, t(47) = 2.29, p = 0.026, Sign-rank p = 0.022.
-This suggests that 7-10 year olds with a lower level of relative bias do combine these two cues to improve their precision at judging slant.
-Among those with above-median relative bias, precision with both cues was not significantly different to precision with the best single cue, t(46) = -1.55, p = 0.129, Sign-rank p = 0.130.
-Further, the difference in bimodal precision advantage (precision with both cues minus precision with the best single cue) was significantly different in participants with below-median relative bias versus above-median relative bias, t(93) = 2.72, p = 0.008, Rank-sum p = 0.003.
-This is an unusual result in the developmental literature: we found successful precision improvements consistent with cue combination, specifically in those 7-10 year olds with lower relative bias.
-This improvement was not seen in those with higher bias, and the measure differed significantly across groups.
+Among those with below-median relative bias, precision with both cues was higher than with the best single cue for each participant, t(47) = 2.29, p =0.026, signed-rank test p = 0.022.
+This suggests that 7- to 10-year-olds with a lower level of relative bias do combine these two cues to improve their precision at judging slant.
+Among those with above-median relative bias, precision with both cues was not significantly different from precision with the best single cue, t(46) =-1.55, p = 0.129, signed-rank test p = 0.130.
+Further, the difference in bimodal precision advantage (precision with both cues minus precision with the best single cue) was significantly different in participants with below-median relative bias versus above-median relative bias, t(93) = 2.72, p = 0.008, rank-sum test p = 0.003.
+This is an unusual result in the developmental literature, as we found successful precision improvements consistent with cue combination, specifically in those 7 to 10 years old with lower relative bias.
+This improvement was not seen in those with higher bias. and the measure differed significantly across groups.

-In addition to these planned analyses, we also checked for a relation between cue combination behaviour and interpupillary distance.
+In addition to these planned analyses, we also checked for a relation between cue combination behavior and interpupillary distance.
 This was not significant, r(93) = 0.13, p = 0.218.
 In other words, we did not find evidence for a direct relation between physical size and cue combination.
 Future study may be more able to directly address this sort of issue with more extensive (ideally longitudinal) physical growth outcomes.